maweki/ssfsm/README.md

 States and transitions are kept in dictionaries, therefore a state-identifier as well as all transitions need to be hashable.

+Transitions are checked for iterability and if they are iterable, they are iterated over and the transitions are applied/created in order.
+Therefore `Machine.State[''] = Machine.OtherState` will not create a transition, neither will `Machine('')` apply a transition.

 ## Unit tests

 Just run `nosetests` from within the project directory.
+The test-coverage (`nosetests --with-coverage --cover-erase`) should be quite high.

 ## Further Work
 In the future I want to do: